• Skip to primary navigation

 Parmesan is made from cow's milk only while Asiago can be made from either cow's or goat's milk.

-Overall, both Parmesan and Asiago offer unique flavors that can elevate any dish they are added to.
+Overall, both Parmesan and Asiago offer unique flavors that can improve any dish they are added to.

 It ultimately comes down to personal preference when choosing between these two Italian cheeses.